mathewgomas-alfred/mathewgomas.io/user_manual/tag_management.rst

 Tag Management
 ==============

 Tags are how you organize common types of resources.
 They can be used with brushes, gradients, patterns, and even brush tips.
 You can select them from a drop-down menu above the resources.
 Selecting a tag will filter all the resources by that tag.
-Selecting the tag of "All" will show all resources.
+Selecting the tag of :guilabel:`All` will show all resources.
 Krita comes installed with a few default tags.
 You can create and edit your own as well.
 The tags are managed similarly across the different types of resources.

 You can use tags together with the :ref:`Pop-up Palette <navigation>` for increased productivity.